orentrutner/freecad-charcoal/README.md

-# Charcoal-blue theme for FreeCAD
+# Charcoal-blue dark theme for FreeCAD
 A vscode-inspired dark theme for FreeCAD.
 Based on the Dark Blue theme by Pablo Gil Fernández (https://github.com/pgilfernandez/FreeCAD_stylesheets).